 For a Pollster, the Provincial Election was a Decisive Win

-Four years after a humiliating debacle, Mario Canseco found redemption in predicting last week's too-close-to-call contest.
+Four years after an embarrassing debacle, Mario Canseco found redemption in predicting this month's too-close-to-call contest.
 But will anyone remember?

 May 18, 2017